Vivet-Software/Vivet.AI/README.md

 - **Thread-awareness** boosts relevance by prioritizing memories from the active conversation.

 #### Web Search
-Allows searching the web with configurable provider.
+- Enables on-demand web search through a configurable provider.

 #### Blob Metadata Enrichment
 - You can attach blobs (e.g., PDFs, images, videos, audio files) to a `ChatRequest`.